feets.datasets package

 Parameters:

-The path to feets data dir.
+The path to the feets data directory.

 feets.datasets.base.fetch(url, dest, force=False)[source]